Gloom (video game): Gameplay

 Gloom features 'Messy' or 'Meaty' graphics settings.
 If 'Messy' graphics are enabled, gibs from enemies explode more violently but disappear promptly, and if 'Meaty' graphics are enabled, all gibs from defeated enemies will remain on the floor where they died until the level is completed.
 Gloom Deluxe is playable on a workbench screen, a feature absent from its predecessor.
 Gloom has a two-player mode, and can be played over a network or by using split screen.

 History

 Gloom was developed as an Amiga Doom clone by Mark Sibly (programmer) Kurt & Hans Butler (graphics), Laki Schuster (additional artwork) and Kev Stannard (music).
 A later version of the game, Gloom Deluxe, featured higher resolution graphic modes.

-Gloom was followed by Gloom 3.
-A Gloom 2 was announced but not released.
+Gloom was followed by Gloom 3 by Alpha Software, who also produced Zombie Massacre.
+A Gloom 2 was announced by Black Magic Software along with Deluxe but was not ultimately released.

+A reverse engineered engine for the game was worked on in 2011 called XGloom.
 In January 2017 the assembly and BlitzBasic 2 source code of Gloom was released as public domain software under unlicense on GitHub.
 The assets were released "for historical and archiving purposes".
+A source port for modern systems (including AmigaOS 4) was then created in 2020 called ZGloom, which also supports the various custom levels and total conversions created for the engine, including Gloom 3 and Zombie Massacre.